What Is Codeine?

 How Is Codeine Addiction Diagnosed?

 Diagnosing any opioid addiction requires a thorough medical evaluation.
-In order to diagnose people, healthcare providers use lab tests and monitor prescription medications.
+To diagnose you, healthcare providers use lab tests and monitor prescription medications.

-Doctors use the 11 criteria from the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) to diagnose opioid use disorder (OUD).
-These criteria include:9
+They also use the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) to diagnose opioid use disorder (OUD).
+Some of its eleven criteria include:

 - Excessive cravings